...

 Breach of Children’s Services Data – Non-Material Damage

 Non-material damage is the head of claim that aims to address the psychological impacts of the personal data breach.
-Below, we have constructed a table containing guideline compensation figures taken from the Judicial College Guidelines.
+Below, we have constructed a table containing guideline compensation figures taken from the Judicial College Guidelines, except for the figure in the first row.
 The JCG is a document that helps solicitors value claims by providing guideline settlement awards for a number of physical and psychological injuries.

 Type of InjuryDefinitionJudicial College Guideline Award Bracket

-Psychiatric InjuryBy the time the case may need to go to trial, the symptoms show a marked improvement. (c) Moderately Severe - £5,860 to £19,070
+Psychiatric InjuryBy the time the case may need to go to trial, the symptoms show a marked improvement. (c) Moderately - £7,150 to £23,270

 Please be aware that these amounts are guidelines and are not guarantees of what you could receive.
 To learn more about payouts for a breach of children’s services data, get in touch with our team of advisors.